apache/druid/docs/development/extensions-core/k8s-jobs.md

 **Key Differences:**

-- **DirectKubernetesPeonClient** (Default): Every read operation makes a direct HTTP call to the K8s API server.
+- `DirectKubernetesPeonClient` (Default): Every read operation makes a direct HTTP call to the K8s API server.
 With 100 concurrent tasks, this results in 100+ active API connections with continuous polling.

-- **CachingKubernetesPeonClient** (Experimental): All read operations query an in-memory cache maintained by SharedInformers.
+- `CachingKubernetesPeonClient` (Experimental): All read operations query an in-memory cache maintained by `SharedInformers`.
 With 100 concurrent tasks, only 2 persistent watch connections are used (one for Jobs, one for Pods), achieving a large reduction in API calls.

 **Shared Operations**: